droglenc/NCMTH207/resources/Syllabus-Current.md

   </table>
 </div>

 The second part, also worth 5 points, is an assessment of the quality of the work.
 In this part, only some (approximately half) of the questions will be assessed.
 Answer keys will be [posted online](homework-keys) so that you may check your work.

 **If there is any indication, whether I can confirm it or not, that you have not worked alone on your homework, then you will receive a 0 for that homework and will be warned of further penalties for subsequent offenses.**

 ### Portfolio
 The portfolio project serves as the capstone experience for the course and allows you flexibility to demonstrate working knowledge of the major topics of the course.
 The portfolio will consist of a thorough analysis of data using four (cannot use any topic more than once) of the major topics in the course: (I) One-Way ANOVA (*must have more than two groups and cannot be a subset of your Two-Way ANOVA*), (II) Two-Way ANOVA, (III) Simple Linear Regression (*cannot be a subset of your Indicator Variable Regression*), (IV) Indicator Variable Regression, and (V) Logistic Regression.
 You can also propose an alternative topic for my approval.

 For each topic you must gather and appropriately analyze data.
 The data can originate from your original research, another class (but cannot be exactly like an assignment for the other class), journal articles (you may have to recreate the data from a graphic or table – see me for help with this), reputable internet sources, or any other reliable source.
 The data should be real, should be able to be analyzed with one of the five topics from this class, and should be interesting (primarily to you, but also to me).

 **Finding appropriate data may be the hardest part of the portfolio.**  Thus, you must submit an initial proposal to me (see [Dates page](Dates-Current.html){:target="_blank"}) that briefly describes the data that you will use (including your source for the data), the question to be asked or hypotheses to be tested with the data, the response and explanatory variables, the types (i.e., quantitative or categorical) of those variable(s), which topic you will use to answer the question, and why you will use that topic.
 The initial proposal is worth an **all-or-nothing 10%** of the overall grade for the portfolio. *I strongly urge you to discuss your initial proposal with me before turning it in.*

 For the final portfolio paper, you will write a report for each data set/topic with the following sections:

 * Introduction: thoroughly describe background information needed to understand the data, why the data are important, why you are interested in the data, what the objectives of the study were (i.e., the research and statistical hypotheses), and what you expect to see and why.
-* Methods: thoroughly describe the methodology you (or the authors) used to collect and you used to analyze the data.
+* Data Collection Methods: thoroughly describe the methodology you (or the authors) used to collect and you used to analyze the data.
 Specifically note your sample size, possibly by groups if appropriate.
+* Data Analysis Methods: describe which test you used to examine your hypothesis, discuss any follow-up tests (e.g., multiple comparisons), and declare your rejection level.
 * Assumptions: describe all assumption checking and, if necessary, data transformations (you must both demonstrate that a transformation is needed and that it accomplished meeting the assumptions).
 * Results: describe the results of your analysis.
     * For one-way ANOVA ... provide an omnibus test, multiple comparisons results, specific interpretation of differences if they exist, and an appropriate plot that demonstrates your results.
 Back-transform results as appropriate.
     * For two-way ANOVA ... provide an omnibus test or tests, multiple comparisons results, specif interpretation of differences if they exist, and an appropriate plot that demonstrates your results.
 Back-transform results as appropriate.
-    * For simple linear regression ... provide an omnibus test, specific interpretretation of the slope, an appropriate prediction (with interpretation), and an appropriate plot that demonstrates your results.
+    * For simple linear regression ... provide an omnibus test, specific interpretation of the slope, an appropriate prediction (with interpretation), and an appropriate plot that demonstrates your results.
 Back-transform results as appropriate.
-    * For indicator variable regression ... provide an omnibus test or tests, specific interpretretation of differences in slopes and intercepts, specific interpretretation of slopes and intercepts, predictions (with interpretations) that demonstrate your results, and an appropriate plot that demonstrates your results.
+    * For indicator variable regression ... provide an omnibus test or tests, specific interpretation of differences in slopes and intercepts, specific interpretation of slopes and intercepts, predictions (with interpretations) that demonstrate your results, and an appropriate plot that demonstrates your results.
 Back-transform results as appropriate.
-    * For logistic regression ... provide an omnibus test, specific interpretation of the slope and back-transformed slope, predictions (with interpretations) of log(odds), odds, and probabilities, and an appropriate plot that demosntrates your results.
+    * For logistic regression ... provide an omnibus test, specific interpretation of the slope and back-transformed slope, predictions (with interpretations) of log(odds), odds, and probabilities, and an appropriate plot that demonstrates your results.
 * Discussion: describe how what you found relates to your objectives and hypotheses (and reasoning) from the introduction.
 Suggest where further research in this area should go from here.
 * Works cited: list of references (if any) used to support your project.

 It is possible that all four analyses can be conducted from the same large data set.
-Thus, it is possible to have a single introduction and single methods section describing the data collection, but separate methods for analysis, assumption checking, results, and discussion.
-Alternatively, if different data sets are used for each topic, then separate introduction, method, assumption checking, result, and discussion sections will be required.
+Thus, it is possible to have a single introduction and single data collection methods section, but separate data analysis methods, assumption checking, results, and discussion sections.
+Alternatively, if different data sets are used for each topic, then separate introduction, data collection methods, data analysis methods, assumption checking, results, and discussion sections will be required.
 The final portfolio should be typed, grammatically correct, and refer to supporting figures and tables.
 The final portfolio is due during the last week of classes (see [Dates page](Dates-Current.html){:target="_blank"}).

 ### Incomplete Grades
 Under [Northland College policy](https://my.northland.edu/student-policies/academic-policies/#grades){:target="_blank"} (scroll down to "Incomplete Grades"), an incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness.
 An incomplete grade will be given ONLY if you have successfully completed the entire course except for the final exam.

 ----